nextleap-project/countermitm/source/gossip.rst

 In `gossip-attack`_ we look at how MUAs can check key consistency with respect to particular attacks.
-MUAs can flag possible machine-in-the-middle (mitm) attacks on one of the direct connections which in turn can be used for helping users with prioritizing Out-of-Band verifications with those peers.
+MUAs can flag possible machine-in-the-middle (mitm) attacks on one of the direct connections which in turn can be used for helping users with **prioritizing Out-of-Band verifications** with those peers.
 To mitigate, attackers may intercept multiple connections to split the recipients into mostly isolated groups.
-However, the need to attack multiple connections at once increases the chance of detecting the attack by out-of-band (OOB) verification.
+However, the need to attack multiple connections at once increases the chance of detecting the attack by even a small amount of out-of-band (OOB) verification.

 The approaches described here are applicable to other asymmetric encryption schemes with multi recipient messages.
 They are independent of